speced/bikeshed/docs/install.md

 If you want to run a local copy of Bikeshed rather than use the cgi version, it’s pretty easy to install.

 You need to install Python 2.7, PIP, and a few other support libraries before installing Bikeshed itself.
-Here is how to do this on linux and OS X:
+Here is how to do this on Linux and OS X:

 Linux steps
 -----------